top of page

 What Changes When Constraints Are Made Explicit

-In some settings, a small change in how leadership conversations are held alters this dynamic.
 When senior teams make delivery constraints explicit, even without immediate solutions, something changes in how work is interpreted.

 Why Openness Is Not a Stable Cultural Trait